Street-Light-Consulting/street-light-consulting.github.io/_posts/2025-11-11-we-own-your-time.md

 categories: [Faith & Leadership, Tomorrow Corp]
 image: /assets/img/posts/we-own-your-time.webp
 layout: post
-excerpt: "At Tomorrow Corp, we kindly remind you that by choosing to work here, you have joyfully surrendered all of your **time**, **treasure**, and **talents** for the greater good of corporate efficiency."
+excerpt: "At Tomorrow Corp, we kindly remind you that by choosing to work here, you have joyfully surrendered all of your time, treasure, and **talents** for the greater good of corporate efficiency."
 ---

 ### **Reminder: We Own All of Your Time and Talent!**